 -- Index for array queries

-CREATE INDEX idx_tags ON articles USING GIN (tags);Full-Text Search
+CREATE INDEX idx_tags ON articles USING GIN (tags);How do you implement full-text search in PostgreSQL?

 -- Create text search column